 The original homestead claimant of the Eckstein site was Capt.
 DeWitt C. Kenyon of Michigan, a Civil War veteran who came to Washington Territory in the 1870s.
 After the Civil War in the 1860s, many war veterans went out West to where land was still available and would be awarded to them for their service.

 Capt.
 Kenyon and his wife Viola lived on their remote homestead claim in Wedgwood for a few years, as shown on the census of 1880.
 We don’t know exactly where on their claim property that they lived, as there were no site markers given on the census.
+The Kenyons owned property on both sides of NE 75th Street, and it is possible that they lived on what is now the Eckstein School property.
+A clue is that from very early years the site had been cleared of its trees, and by the time that John Blomquist lived there, the site was used as a pasture.

 Later in the 1880s the Kenyons lived at Ninth & King Streets, east of present-day Pioneer Square in downtown Seattle.
 Capt.
 Kenyon worked at a wood products mill and Mrs. Kenyon was a schoolteacher until they moved to California in about 1888.
 Their property was then sold to Charles H. Baker but almost no one lived in what is now the Wedgwood neighborhood until after the year 1900, as the area was too remote.